 Treatments such as nebulized medication treatments and oral or tracheostomy suctioning will be conducted in a room separate from others with nursing personnel wearing appropriate PPE.
 For nebulizer treatments, if developmentally appropriate, the nurse will leave the room and return when the nebulizer treatment is finished.

-Cleaning of the room will occur between use and cleaning of the equipment should be done following manufacturer’s instructions after each use.
+Cleaning of the equipment should be done following manufacturer’s instructions after each use.

 If Students or Staff become Ill with Symptoms of COVID-19 at School